| Written by Mark Buzinkay

 THE VALUE OF FEEDBACK IN SAFETY TRAINING

-Debriefs as well as feedback play an important part when it comes to improving safety skills and performance.
-Furnham (16) argues that safety performance can be enhanced by detailed and timely feedback as it reinforces learning.
+Debriefs and feedback play important roles in improving safety skills and performance.
+Furnham (16) argues that detailed and timely feedback can enhance safety performance as it reinforces learning.
 Other studies (17) found that feedback should be continuous to achieve safety performance.
-Therefore, feedback deserves special attention in conducting emergency response training.
+Therefore, feedback deserves special attention when conducting emergency response training.

-Alternatively, feedback can be obtained by tracking members during drills (compare e mustering solutions).
+Feedback can be obtained by tracking members during drills (compare e mustering solutions).
 Such practice helps to evaluate the training session and demonstrates how much was learned.
 Overall, collected data is comparable and helps to assess the results of an individual task or a team drill.
 Even complex scenarios can be recorded and monitored and later used for a better debriefing of a training session.
-This is not only applicable to work staff but also to management and command posts – in this way, real-world scenarios (like an evacuation after an explosion or a search-and-rescue operation) can be run in a dynamic “virtual” environment and recreate the decision-making processes in an emergency.
+This applies to work staff and management and command posts – in this way, real-world scenarios (like an evacuation after an explosion or a search-and-rescue operation) can be run in a dynamic “virtual” environment and recreate the decision-making processes in an emergency.

 emergency-response-training-1